stefantaubert/tacotron2/README.md

 ## Configs

-I also successfylly tryed this configurations:
+I also successfully tryed this configurations:
 - Cuda 10.0, Nvidia driver 440.64.00, cuDNN 7.6.5 with GTX 1070 Mobile 8GB
-- Cuda 10.2, Nvidia driver 440.64.00, cuDNN 7.6.5 with RTX 2070 8GB
+- Cuda 10.2.89, Nvidia driver 440.100, cuDNN not installed with RTX 2070 8GB

 to save requirements:
 ```bash